ZPTXDev/Quaver/CONFIGURATION.md

 `features.web.https.key` - The path to the HTTPS key file.
 This is relative to the root folder.

 `features.web.https.cert` - The path to the HTTPS certificate file.
 This is relative to the root folder.

+`features.web.dashboardURL` - The URL to the dashboard.
+If provided, this will be included at the bottom of the Now Playing message as a button.